davidwolfpaw/pawsome-portfolio/readme.txt

 (or jpg, jpeg, gif).

 == Changelog ==

+= 1.0.2 =
+* changes modal cursor style to pointer to indicate clickability

 = 1.0.1 =
 * adds query string to URL for selected tags and loads them